geneontology/geneontology.github.io/_docs/download-ontology.md

 ### go-basic.obo {#go_basic}

-This is the basic version of the GO filtered such that the graph is guaranteed to be acyclic, and annotations can be propagated up the graph.
+This is the basic version of the GO, filtered such that the graph is guaranteed to be acyclic and annotations can be propagated up the graph.
 The relations included are *is a*, *part of*, *regulates*, *negatively regulates* and *positively regulates*.
 This version excludes relationships that cross the 3 GO hierarchies.
-This is the version that should be used with most GO-based annotation tools.
+This version should be used with most GO-based annotation tools.

 ### go.obo and go.owl {#go_obo_and_owl}